jorgemedra/JSONLib/Readme.md

 }
 ```
 It will return a JSONValue object which must be cast to its corret type.
 The available types are:

 - JSONNull
 - JSONBool
 - JSONNumber
 - JSONString
 - JSONObject
 - JSONArray

+##Identify JSONValue type

+Use method JSONValueType getType() to identify the JSONValue Type, as sample shows: